Blueion76/FCAUconnect-HA/README.md

 - Home Assistant zones (home 🏠, work 🏦 etc.) support.
 - Uses the same data source as the official app 📱.
 - Remote commands (open doors 🚪, switch air conditioner 🧊 on , ...)
 Some commands may not work with all cars.
 Available commands are:
-  - "UpdateLocation" (updates gps location of the car)
+  - "UpdateLocation" (updates GPS location of the car)
-  - "RefreshBatteryStatus" (refresh battery level %)
+  - "DeepRefresh" (refresh battery level %) (ev only?)
-  - "DeepRefresh" (same as "RefreshBatteryStatus")
-  - "Blink" (blink lights)
+  - "Alarm" (trigger vehicle horn and lights)
-  - "ChargeNOW" (starts charging)
+  - "ChargeNOW" (starts charging) (ev only)
   - "Trunk" (open/close trunk lock)
   - "DoorLock" (unlock/lock vehicle doors)
   - "HVAC" (turn on the temperature preconditioning in the car)
   - "StartEngine" (remote starts the vehicle engine)
   - "StopEngine" (cancels the remote start request)
   - "SuppressAlarm" (suppresses the vehicle theft alarm)
+  - "UpdateLocation" (updates the vehicle location)

 ## What doesn't work (yet)? ❌